 So I'm not asking you to take it away from people who already use it.

-I love I enjoy a fine cigar from time to time.
+I love, I enjoy a fine cigar from time to time.

-Uh boy, you're on a golf course, it almost seems like you have to have a cigar on a golf course.
+It almost seems like you have to have a cigar on a golf course.

 But if you've never smoked anything, why not make it so you can't?

-You're not taking away anyone's rights, you're taking away something that will inevitably kill them.
+You're taking away something that will inevitably kill them.

-Even you know, the people who smoke now and have joy and and enjoy it.
+Even, you know, the people who smoke now and have joy and enjoy it, I'm not talking about them.

 Let's go to Mark in Cape Coral, Florida.